-Students will also get the opportunity to create of their own portfolio of work.
+Students will also get the opportunity to create their own portfolio of work.
 Sketchbook work is essential to the project work and is used at every opportunity to record ideas and to show the development of those ideas.
 Computers are now an integral part of research and students are encouraged to make full use of this facility.
 Annotation and evaluation will be an important aspect to document progress.

-Studying this course could lead to careers in:
+Studying this course could lead to careers in design (Fashion, Interior etc.), teaching, fashion, stage & costume design, fashion photography, dressmaking and many more.

-- Design (Fashion, Interior etc.)

-- Teaching

-- Fashion buyer

-- Stage & Costume design

-- Fashion photographer

-- Dressmaking